Best Gfo Media For Reef Tank Phosphate Removal

 Making use of GFO to build a reef tank correctly is not difficult to do.
 It’s quite simple once you’ve tried it a couple of times.
 Make sure to read the instructions in the GFO media you’ve purchased to ensure that you are using it correctly.
 It is the GFO I’ve relied on and recommend washing it prior to use.
 Here are the steps I adhere to.
 In the beginning, you’ll be required to put the recommended amount of ferric oxide granular in its GFO media bag and then secure it with a strong clamp.

 There is the option of either washing the large capacity GFO using RO/DI water or placing it in a faucet permitting the water to flow over it in a fast flow until it becomes clean.
-Once it is time to install the GFO in your tank, you should select an area that is able to allow the greatest flow of water.
-Although it is recommended to alter GFO media every four to eight weeks, I would suggest changing the GFO medium every 4-8 weeks, I would suggest to do it whenever your levels of phosphate are beginning to increase or you are able to observe algae growth in your aquarium.
+Once it is time to install the GFO in your tank, you should select an area that can allow the greatest flow of water.
+Although it is recommended to alter GFO media every four to eight weeks, I would suggest changing the GFO medium every 4-8 weeks, I would suggest to do it whenever your levels of phosphate are beginning to increase or you can observe algae growth in your aquarium.

 Instructions